Jared Cook Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Matchup vs. Philadelphia

-- Against the Eagles, Cook has averaged 19.7 receiving yards per game in his three career matchups, 8.8 fewer than his over/under for Sunday's game.
+- Cook is averaging 19.7 receiving yards per game in three career matchups against the Eagles, 8.8 fewer than his receiving yards prop bet over/under for Sunday's game (28.5).

-- Cook has caught a touchdown pass against the Eagles once, but did not have multiple TDs in that game.
+- Cook has caught a touchdown pass versus the Eagles once, but did not have multiple TDs in that game.

 - Note: Cook's stats vs. Eagles date back to 2016.

-- The 234.6 passing yards the Eagles give up per game makes them the NFL's sixth-ranked pass defense this season.
+- The Eagles are allowing 234.6 passing yards per game this year, the NFL's sixth-ranked pass defense.

-- The Eagles' defense is 19th in the NFL, conceding 1.8 passing touchdowns per game.
+- The Eagles have allowed 14 touchdowns through the air (1.8 per game).
+They are 19th in the NFL in that category.

 Recent Performances